-- Be able to explore the history and basic ideas underlying quality management and have a detailed knowledge of the role of Total Quality Management (TQM) in modern management. - Demonstrate knowledge of quality management systems, their implementation and the practical steps needed for implementation.

-- Be able to select and apply appropriate Specific Process Control (SPC) techniques and evaluate data generated. - Demonstrate the ability to produce a quality manual. - Have detailed knowledge of certification and accreditation. - Have knowledge and insight of different quality management systems i.e. product quality management, safety and environmental management. - Have knowledge of auditing and auditing systems. - Be able to critique the current state of the artin Total Quality Management.
+- Explore and apply the principles of TQM in management. - Demonstrate knowledge of quality management systems, their implementation and the practical steps needed for implementation. - Select and apply appropriate Specific Process Control (SPC)techniques and evaluate data generated. - Demonstrate the ability to produce a quality manual product quality management, safety and environmental management. - Demonstrate the knowledge of auditing and auditing systems. - Analyse management systems and practises with respect to TQM...

-VEHICLE BODY ENGINEERING
+AUBX25 VEHICLE BODY ENGINEERING

-- The students can impart knowledge in construction of car body, design criteria, types of car and safety aspects of car. - The students able to know the construction of bus body and dimensions of bus body and safety aspects. - The students can impart knowledge in types of commercial vehicles; design of cab and in aerodynamic testing, forces and moments. - The student will be well versed in the design and construction of external body of the vehicles and materials used in vehicles.
+- The students shall understand the construction of car body, design criteria, types of car and safety aspects of car. - The students will be able to know the construction of bus body and dimensions of bus body and safety aspects. - The students shall understand the different types of commercial vehicles; design of cab and in aerodynamic testing, forces and moments. - The students will be well versed in the design and construction of external body of the vehicles and materials used in vehicles.